Online Algorithms for Factorization-Based Structure from Motion: Experiments

 All algorithms were implemented within a common framework with a similar amount of optimization.
 All code is implemented using MATLAB, aside from one internal function for DN which is written in C++.
+The experiments were run on Amazon EC2 computers with 1.8GHz Intel Core i5 processors and 4Gb of RAM.

-\tocheck{Note that CSF and BALM optimize somewhat different cost functions than the other algorithms, including SAGE.
+Note that CSF and BALM optimize somewhat different cost functions than the other algorithms, including SAGE.
 BALM has an additional constraint requiring the camera matrices to lie on a certain manifold.
 CSF uses a set of basis functions that assume the camera moves smoothly over time.
 All other algorithms attempt only to find a rank-4 factorization that minimizes the squared error of the observed entries, contingent on the constant ones vector being part of the factorization's column space.
 These algorithms do not impose constraints on the camera matrices themselves other than their rank, and thus they assume a general affine camera model.
 Only after a rank-4 solution is obtained do we impose scaled-orthographic metric constraints \cite{poelman1997paraperspective} to find a resulting 3D structure.
 We note that it is possible to incorporate additional constraints into SAGE.
 For example, just as is done in BALM, the solution could be projected onto an appropriate manifold after each iteration of SAGE, to ensure that the camera matrices are of the proper form.
-However, we did not encounter issues with degeneracy in our experiments, so did not find it necessary to implement this variant.}
+However, we did not encounter issues with degeneracy in our experiments, so did not find it necessary to implement this variant.

+We imposed the same constraint on all rank-4 factorizations to include the all-ones vector.
+Note that several of the algorithms \cite{okatani2011efficient,buchanan2005damped,chen2008optimization} previously report results that instead use general rank-4 factorizations without imposing the all-ones vector and subsequently measure only 2D RMSE.
+While this did not greatly affect convergence time, we found that the inclusion of the all-ones vector constraint may cause algorithms to get suck in local minima on some datasets (in terms of 2D RMSE).
+However, if the all-ones vector is not enforced, it would have to be enforced after convergence in order to obtain the final 3D model.
+A more in-depth comparison of the convegence of algorithms under different such constraints is worthy of further research.

 All algorithms were run until convergence from $100$ different random initializations.
 For CSF, a ``random'' initialization is not as straightforward because of its basis functions, and we initialized it by using it to approximate the random matrix and then using the resulting parameters as its initialization.
 We also evaluated each method using a deterministic initialization where values were filled in using the mean value of the corresponding column.
 For CSF, the deterministic initialization consists of using the default initialization as described in \cite{gotardo2011computing}.